Nurses: The eNLC Is Coming, Are You Ready?

 There are a number of states moving from the Nursing Licensure Compact (NLC) to the Enhanced Nursing Licensure Compact (eNLC).

 Here is where every state stands as of December 14, 2020.
-You can also see the status of your state on this map created by the NLC.
+You can also see the status of your state on created by the NLC.

 List of eNLC states: